smartnic/sigcomm21_artifact/README.md

 We show how a user might change the input program to K2 to obtain different outputs.
-K2 accepts programs in three formats: [BPF C macros](https://github.com/smartnic/sigcomm21_artifact#21-bpf-c-macros) used by the Linux kernel (file extension .bpf), a home-grown instruction format we developed that we call this the [K2 macro language](https://github.com/smartnic/sigcomm21_artifact#22-k2-language-optional) (files with extension
+K2 accepts programs in three formats: [BPF C macros](https://github.com/smartnic/sigcomm21_artifact#21-bpf-c-macros) used by the Linux kernel (file extension .bpf), a home-grown instruction format we developed that we call this the [K2 language](https://github.com/smartnic/sigcomm21_artifact#22-k2-language-optional) (files with extension
 .k2), and [pre-compiled BPF object files](https://github.com/smartnic/sigcomm21_artifact#23-bpf-object-file).
 The compiler will output optimized versions of the programs in the same format that is consumed. [total estimated machine time: 4 minutes; human time: 15 minutes]